-The details of the quiz is here:
+The details of the quiz are here:

 If queries were executing properly before but now take a long time to return the data, it means that there has been a change in the environment in which it is running.
 Some possible changes are listed below:-

-1) Data factors:- Compare the data size then and now.
+1) Data factors:– Compare the data size then and now.
 Increase in data can result in different execution times.
-Poorly written queries as well as poor design will not start showing issues till the data grows.
+Poorly written queries, as well as poor design, will not start showing issues till the data grows.
 How to find it out?

 (Ans : SQL Server profiler and Perfmon Counters can be used for identifying the issues and performance tuning the MDX queries)